progit/progit/en/04-git-server/01-chapter4.markdown

 	$ ssh gitolite@gitserver pwd
 	/home/gitolite

-Next, you clone Gitolite from the project's main site and run the "easy install" script:
+Next, you clone Gitolite from the project's main site and run the "easy install" script (the third argument is your name as you would like it to appear in the resulting gitolite-admin repository):

 	$ git clone git://github.com/sitaramc/gitolite
 	$ cd gitolite/src